ianrackow/Team-n0de/LASACTF-2016/algorithm/What's the Password?.md

 <b>Problem:</b><br>
 A login system asks for 10 random characters from a password.
-For example, \"What are the 2nd, 6th, 23rd, .... characters?\" The characters are always asked in the order that they appear in the password. {{url_for(\"Logins.txt\", display=\"Here\")}} is a list of 250 successful logins for an account.
+For example, "What are the 2nd, 6th, 23rd, .... characters?"
+The characters are always asked in the order that they appear in the password.
+Here is a list of 250 successful logins for an account.
 Find the shortest possible password that could fulfill all these logins. <br>Note: Flag not in LASACTF{} format<br><br>
 <b>Solution:</b><br>
 If you observe the substrings, no character appears twice in the same line.
 Assuming that there are no repeats in the password, you can execute this code, where ```python a ``` is the substrings read from the text file.
 Avoid that shortest common superstring dp crap.
 Voila.<br><br>
 ```python